 Revenue for the quarter ended Dec.
 31 rose 2.9 percent as competition and the weak economy snuffled higher growth.
 Revenue was $9.1 billion compared with $8.8 billion in the year-earlier period.

 Fourth-quarter net income soared 132 percent from a year earlier, to $955 million, aided by a favorable federal tax settlement that was worth $130 million.

 For all of 2009, Comcast's revenue rose to $35.8 billion compared with $34.4 billion in 2008.
 Net income was $3.6 billion in 2009 compared with $2.5 billion in 2008.

 Chief operating officer Stephen Burke, in the conference call, said Comcast was striking back with programs to more aggressively battle telephone giants' expanding TV and high-speed Internet businesses into Comcast cable-franchise areas.

-Burke and other executives have noted that Comcast has been on a tear by boosting its Internet speeds, offering more TV channels as a result of its digital transition, and is adding features to its new phone service.
+Burke has noted that Comcast has been on a tear by boosting its Internet speeds, offering more TV channels as a result of its digital transition, and is adding features to its new phone service.

-The company lost 199,000 cable TV customers in the fourth quarter, a slight improvement compared with the loss of 233,000 cable TV customers in the fourth quarter of 2008.
+The company lost 199,000 video customers in the fourth quarter, a slight improvement compared with the loss of 233,000 video customers in the fourth quarter of 2008.

-Comcast added 1 million high-speed Internet customers and 1.15 million phone customers in 2009, but it lost 623,000 cable TV customers.
+Comcast added 1 million high-speed Internet customers and 1.15 million phone customers in 2009, but it lost 623,000 video customers.